How Many Miles Should a Used Engine Have? The Complete Mileage Guide

 What is Considered Low Mileage for a Used Engine?

-Industry standards for used engine mileage:
+Common industry standards for used engine mileage:

 Low Mileage: Under 60,000 miles